dn-as/MarketplaceApiDocs/setpostatus.md

 ## API set purchase order status

-This api will be called by vendors to update the status of a Purchase Order to “Retrieved”.
+This api endpoint can be called by vendors to update the status of a purchase order to a status from a list of allowed statuses.
 First the vendors needs to call the login api for authentication.
-They will get an authentication token in login api response.
-This token will be used in the update PO status API.
+Vendors can get an authentication token from the login api response.
+This token will be used in the update PO status API call header.

 **Request URL**: [https://api-daynite.dnasmarketplace.com/v1/vendor/updatepostatus](https://api-daynite.dnasmarketplace.com/v1/vendor/updatepostatus)